 How do you think this initiative will help make Dubai a smarter and happier city?

 Before blockchain, people had to go to different places and use different parties to complete an authenticated real estate transaction.
 Now they will be able to do it all in one place, online and in just a few minutes.
 They could even furnish their apartments online using blockchain and Augmented Reality.
-Our blockchain strategy is all about adding value to people’s lives and making Dubai the happiest city on earthfull_stop
+Our blockchain strategy is all about adding value to people’s lives and making Dubai the happiest city on earth

 As published in TIME magazine